Ryan Forehan-Kelly

 Ryan Forehan-Kelly (born January 14, 1980) is an American professional basketball coach and former player who serves as assistant coach for the Brooklyn Nets of the National Basketball Association (NBA).

 Playing career

 Forehan-Kelly played for the California Golden Bears.
-Forehan-Kelly played internationally and in the NBA G League.
+Forehan-Kelly played internationally and in the NBA D-League (now G League).

 Coaching career

 Forehan-Kelly was hired as an assistant coach by the Long Island Nets for the 2017–18 NBA G League season.
 In December 2020, Forehan-Kelly was named as assistant coach for the Brooklyn Nets.